 But this morning was different than years past.
 Perhaps it’s my age beginning to squeak it’s way into my little tradition.
 Usually I lose myself in the “calm before the (holiday) storm”, admiring our tree, enjoying my coffee and thankful for the stillness.
 I guess I did do all of that, but when I looked at our tree I didn’t see a Christmas tree filled with memories.
 I FELT a Christmas tree filled with memories.
 What I saw was far greater than just a “decorated” tree … what I saw was a tree that held my family’s history.
 Ornaments that represented our journey together.
 I saw marriages, births, deaths, travel, change, laughter, traditions, joy and love!
 AND I FELT ALL OF IT.
 I didn’t just see, I FELT.
 No, this is not merely a Christmas tree we have sitting in our family room.
 It is some of my most precious life moments celebrated in one very special place … a tree, placed in our home, celebrating our Savior’s birth, who gracefully and graciously gave us the opportunities to share all of those moments together.

 The sun rose and bodies started moving.
 Doors opened and “Good Morning” greetings were spoken.
 The silence of my little tradition was broken.
 It is over until next year.
 And that is OK.
 I will greet the opportunity, again, like a long lost friend.
 But this year I will wonder what changed.
 How did my heart FEEL more clearly the memories held on our tree?
 Perhaps I will never know.
 But I do know that I walked away from this experience differently than I usually do.
 I am more grateful and I am a whole lot more humble.
 Life is so precious.
 THIS I KNOW.
 And this morning I FEEL IT.

-Well, I hope you all have a day where you get your priorities straight!!!
+Well, I hope you all have a day where you FEEL all your beautiful memories!!!